GPGN268/SP2025-FP01-ocean-air-temperature-patterns/README.md

 ### Types of Data being collected:
-- Global air temperatures
 - Oahu air temperatures
 - Ocean surface temperature
-- Ocean wave velocities
 - Depth measurements of ocean waves
 - Current/wave movement patterns

 ## Tools/packages being used:
-- Pandas `pandas`: library for data manipulation and analysis, especially useful for working with structured data (will use for DataFrames) link: https://www.kaggle.com/code/kashnitsky/topic-1-exploratory-data-analysis-with-pandas
+- Pandas `pandas`: library for data manipulation and analysis, especially useful for working with structured data (will use for DataFrames) link: pandas.pydata.org
-- Numpy `numpy`: library for numerical computing, designed to handle arrays and matrices, and perform efficient numerical operations link: https://numpy.org/doc/2.2/user/absolute_beginners.html
+- Numpy `numpy`: library for numerical computing, designed to handle arrays and matrices, and perform efficient numerical operations link: numpy.org
-- Matplotlib `matplotlib`: plotting library for creating static, interactive, and animated visualizations in Python (used for visual graphs and plots to show data) link: https://matplotlib.org/stable/tutorials/pyplot.html
+- Matplotlib `matplotlib`: plotting library for creating static, interactive, and animated visualizations in Python (used for visual graphs and plots to show data) link: matplotlib.org
-- Xarray `xarray`: a library designed for working with multi-dimensional datasets and especially useful for time series data, geospatial data link: https://docs.xarray.dev/en/latest/generated/xarray.DataArray.to_dataframe.html
+- Xarray `xarray`: a library designed for working with multi-dimensional datasets and especially useful for time series data, geospatial data link: xarray.dev
 - Cartopy `cartopy`: a library for cartographic projections and mapping, good for visualizing geographical data like ocean currents or wave pattern

-### How we will approach the problem:
+- Seaborn 'seaborn': a visualization library for statistical graphs link:	seaborn.pydata.org

 **Objective**
-The primary goal of this study is to investigate whether long-term increases in air and ocean surface temperatures are associated with changes in ocean wave heights in Oahu, Hawaii.
-Specifically, we aim to determine whether wave heights during peak seasonal months (summer (May, June, July, August) and winter (November, December, January, February)) have increased over a 20 year period.
-We aim to be able to pin point whether or not wave height trends correlate with warming trends in the atmosphere and ocean.
+The primary goal of this study is to investigate whether ocean and air temperatures are correlated in Oahu, Hawaii over the years of 2016-2024.
+Specifically, we aim to determine whether those characteristics are correlated to anomaly events or if there are certain outliers.
+We ai, to visualize long-terms patterns in air and sea surface temperatures, create comparitive temperature plots across multiple years, and identify anomalies and relate them to known climte events.

+**Project Methodology**
+- Data Collection: Downloaded multi-year .txt buoy files and Argo profiles.
+- Data Cleaning: Parsed dates, handled missing values (999.0, <NA>), combined years into unified DataFrames.
+- Visualization:
+- Yearly comparison graphs (air vs. water temp)
+- Anomaly detection plots (monthly vs. baseline)
+- Heatmaps showing time vs. temp patterns
+- Depth Integration: Argo gridded data used to examine temperature changes below the surface.
+- Event Overlay: El Niño years highlighted for anomaly correlation.

 **Data Collection**
 - Temperature Data: